lo-la-do-li/silver-nest/README.md

 - Save and view residents applied to on "Applications" page
 - Send message to residents (if application pending)
 - Media queries for larger and smaller screens
-- Global state for saving residents applied and message to resident
+- Global state management for saving submitted applications and storing a message sent to applied resident

 ## SilverNest (v2) in Action: